luoxiu/Mai/README.md

 	<br>
 </div>

-Mai is currently under development, you can download the preview version [here](https://github.com/jianstm/Mai/releases) to try it out.
+Mai is still under development, you can download the preview version [here](https://github.com/jianstm/Mai/releases) to try it out.

-I am new to macos developement and still learning, there must be some bugs i didn't notice, feel free to open an issue and tell me what you think!
+Because I'm new to MAC development， there must be a lost of issues that I haven't noticed, feel free to open an issue and tell me what you think!

+## Roadmap

+You can see the newest roadmap [here](https://github.com/jianstm/Mai/projects/2).

-Want to get involved?
+Want to get involved in?
 Great!
-You can discuss anything with me in my [discord server](https://discord.gg/bBRr2g).
+Any contributing is welcome at all times.

 ## Previews